 Note: The term school dropout does not include individuals who have dropped out of postsecondary education.

-Education Offered Concurrently With and in the Same Context as Workforce Preparation Activities and Training for a Specific Occupation or Occupational Cluster:
+Education Offered Concurrently with and in the Same Context as Workforce Preparation Activities and Training for a Specific Occupation or Occupational Cluster:

 This program element reflects the integrated education and training model and describes how workforce preparations activities, basic academic skills, and hands-on occupational skills training are to be taught within the same time frame and connected to training in a specific occupation, occupational cluster, or career pathway.
 Reference WIOA Sec.
 129(c)(2)(E), 20 CFR § 681.630 and TEGL 21-16